Osprey

 The osprey tolerates a wide variety of habitats, nesting in any location near a body of water providing an adequate food supply.
 It is found on all continents except Antarctica, although in South America it occurs only as a non-breeding migrant.

 As its other common names suggest, the osprey's diet consists almost exclusively of fish.
 It possesses specialised physical characteristics and unique behaviour in hunting its prey.
-Its unique characteristics classify it in its own taxonomic genus, Pandion, and family, Pandionidae.
+Because of its unique characteristics it is classified in its own taxonomic genus, Pandion, and family, Pandionidae.